milena-allaway/regex_tutorial/gist-regex-tutorial.md

 ### Grouping and Capturing

 Grouping and capturing is used to group multiple characters to perform a search on them.
 Groups are captured by putting parentheses around parts of the expression.
-Captured groups can be accessed later to perform tasks like search and replace.
+Captured groups can be accessed later to perform tasks like search and replace, see [Back-references](#back-references) for more information.
 The regex in question uses the following groups:
 ```
 (https?:\/\/)?
 ```